digcompany/digteams/docs/policies/README.md

 ### Who can create and manage teams for organizations?

 * Super Admins
-* Admins on one of the Organization's teams
+* Admins on one of the Team's teams
-  * Organization admins are members who are admins on one or more teams for that Organization
+  * Team admins are members who are admins on one or more teams for that Team
-  * Being an admin for an Organization requires team membership
+  * Being an admin for an Team requires team membership
-    * In order to make an Organization Admin, a user must be assigned to one of the organization's team as an admin for that team
+    * In order to make an Team Admin, a user must be assigned to one of the team's team as an admin for that team
-    * The admin can then create other teams for the organization
+    * The admin can then create other teams for the team
     * They WILL NOT implicitly be an admin for all of the organizations teams!